moppppu/VideoMagnificationInTheWild/README.md

 Please cite as:

     @inproceedings{takeda2018cvpr,
-      title = {Video Magnification in the Wild Using Fractional Anisotropy in Temporal Distribution Shoichiro},
-      author = {Takeda, Shoichiro and Akagi, Yasunori and Okami, Kazuki and Isogai, Megumi and Kimata, Hideaki}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}
+      title = {Video Magnification in the Wild Using Fractional Anisotropy in Temporal Distribution}, author = {Takeda, Shoichiro and Akagi, Yasunori and Okami, Kazuki and Isogai, Megumi and Kimata, Hideaki}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}